tasjenka7/Java-Masterclass-Practice/README.md

 # Java-Masterclass-Practice
 Udemy Java Masterclass - covering Java 11 &amp; Java 17.
-All code I've written while learning this course.
+Repository used to track my progress while listening to this course with purpose to remind myself of Java and deepen my knowledge.